epfl-ada/ada-2020-project-milestone-p3-p3_klr/README.md

 ## **5) Methods**

 Annually measured Civil War Data, with {0,1} labels on the dependent dummy variable, indicating if a civil war outbreak took place, is provided by Hegre and Sambanis, 2006.
 Therein, is provided 7141 observations, with eighty-eight predictor variables.
-First, feature selection using t-sne and some experiments with online feature selection methods.
-Boosted trees, SVM and Neural networks achieve great results in a variaty of use cases and have the potential to outperform Random Forests on this classification task.
+Feature selection methods such as T-sne, online and offline feature selection methods are combined with Boosted trees, Support Vector Machines and Neural networks in order to compare both these feature selection methods, and to leverage full ability from these models to handle larger or smaller feature dimensionalities in order to compare and discuss their predictive strengths and shortcomings.

 ## **6) Proposed timeline**